global-source/javascript_form_validator/README.md

 4. Form Tag Should use **novalidate** to Avoid Browser level validation.

-         <form novalidate> ... </form>
+         <form method="POST/GET.." action="PATH TO HANDLE" ... novalidate> ... </form>

-This will support to avoid interrupts from browsers.

            ex.
-Chrome Browser.
+Chrome Browser       //This will support to avoid interrupts from browsers.

 It Will listen the **Submit** button event **Automatically**.